canjs/can-type/doc/can-type.md

 ## Creating Models and ViewModels

-can-type is useful for creating typed properties in [can-define-object].
+can-type is useful for creating typed properties in [can-observable-object].
 You might want to use stricter type checking for some properties or classes and looser type checking for others.
 The following creates properties with various properties and type methods:

 ```js
 import { DefineObject, type } from "can/everything";